freemn-del/freemn-del.github.io/index.md

 - This Attack is performed on Bluetooth connections to gain access and take full control of the target device.

 ## TOOLS

-### Btlejacking

-Detrimental to BLE (Bluetooth low energy) devices, it is used to bypass security mechanisms and listen to information being shared.

 ### Btlejacking Using BtleJack